How Jhumpa Lahiri’s ‘Naxal novel’ made me relate to a 51-year-old movement

 “How can you walk away from what’s happening?
 There, of all places?”
 Udayan Mitra, one of the protagonists in Jhumpa Lahiri’s The Lowland, asks his brother Subhash.
 At the time, West Bengal is simmering with the effects of the Naxalbari uprising, and Subhash has just announced his decision to go abroad for further studies.
 Udayan, moments later, uncharacteristically admits, “You’re the other side of me, Subhash.
 It’s without you that I’m nothing.
 Don’t go.”

 Yet, it is Udayan who leaves, as he gets embroiled in the Naxalite movement, the armed peasant revolt in 1967 at Naxalbari in West Bengal, where farmers picked up arms against landlords.
 The two lead characters, inseparable during their childhood, grow up during the 1940s and 50s in Calcutta’s Tollygunge.
-By the time they are in college (Udayan in Presidency University, Subhash in Jadavpur) the embers from the Naxalite movement have spread across West Bengal, and captured popular imagination.
+By the time they are in college (Udayan in Presidency College, Subhash in Jadavpur) the embers of the Naxalite movement have spread across West Bengal, and captured popular imagination.
 Slogans are being written on the walls, schools are shut and pipe guns are made to shoot at the police.

 Growing up in Calcutta 30 years after the movement, the tales of the Naxalbari uprising were reduced to afternoon stories my jyethi (aunt) told me.
 Referred to as the bhoyanok shottor (the horrifying 70s), she narrated tales with equal fervour every time I asked her to repeat oi golpota (that story)— of a time when she was young, her hair wasn’t grey, and she didn’t need my help to climb stairs.